-- Please call or email our Customer Support Team, 1300 889 785 or support@ oricom.com.au. - A Customer Support Team member will verify after troubleshooting with you if your product qualifies under warranty.
-If so, they will give you a Product Return Authorisation number. - We will then email or fax a Return Authorisation form and a Repair Notice (if necessary), together with instructions on how to return the goods for warranty service.
+- Please call or email our Customer Support Team, 02 4574 8888 or support@ oricom.com.au. - A Customer Support Team member will verify after troubleshooting with you if your product qualifies under warranty.
+If so, they will give you a Product Return Authorisation number. - We will then email a Return Authorisation form and a Repair Notice (if necessary), together with instructions on how to return the product for warranty service.